HOW TO REPORT TO DIB NET (Hint: it’s not easy or free).

 As part of the DoD-DIB reporting program, the US Government and each contractor are supposed to execute an agreement, referred to as a Framework Agreement (FA).
 This framework is designed to share “cybersecurity information”, in a timely and secure manner, regularly, and to the greatest extent possible.

 There is also a great emphasis on the importance of informing DoD of potential or real incidents involving export-controlled information.
 Now we have ITAR and EAR regulations as well to be concerned about.

 The regulations also state that “cyber incident reporting requirements for other important types of controlled unclassified information (CUI) (e.g., personally identifiable information (PII), budget or financial information) are more specifically addressed through other regulatory mechanisms, and thus are outside the scope of this rule.”
 So, let’s hope the bad guys didn’t get anything that requires state disclosures.

 Luckily, there is specific information about where to report, how to obtain the credentials to report, and also states that third-party service providers (SP) that assist contractors with cybersecurity can also report on behalf of those contractors.
 We will leave the ethical and legal questions of should they report for another time.

 DO NOT DO THIS:

 Let us just get this right out of the way first – you can NOT ignore it, hope no one will find out or wish it away.
 Do not think about it, don’t even consider it.
-You will get caught.
-You will get in trouble.
-You will face fines (yes YOU, as well as the company), and you could go to jail.
+You will get caught, get in trouble, face fines (yes YOU, as well as the company), and you could go to jail.
 And everyone says that you’re way too pretty to go to jail.
 Just like you can’t break up with someone by text message, you have to face the music head-on, and take it like a champ.

 If you don’t think I’m right…. how about these penalties: